anwoboluwatife9-boop/anwoboluwatife9-boop.github.io/_posts/2025-11-16-deconstructing-distributed-system.md

 Term	Definition

-Node	A single computer or server within the distributed system.
+Node: A single computer or server within the distributed system.

-Scalability	The system's ability to support increased load by adding more resources.
+Scalability: The system's ability to support increased load by adding more resources.

-Availability	The system's uptime; the percentage of time it remains operational.
+Availability: The system's uptime; the percentage of time it remains operational.
-Consistency	The guarantee that all nodes see the same data at the same time (a key challenge).
+Consistency: The guarantee that all nodes see the same data at the same time (a key challenge).

-Load Balancing	The process of efficiently distributing incoming network traffic across a group of backend servers.
+Load Balancing: The process of efficiently distributing incoming network traffic across a group of backend servers.

 III.
 Architecture Styles